svelte-components/svant/docs/src/routes/collapse/demo.md

         default: ''
       },
       {
-        property: 'className',
+        property: 'class',
-        description: 'Custom CSS class for the panel',
+        description: 'Custom classes or class object for the panel',
         type: "String",
         default: ''
       },